-The City currently funds the St. Stephen's Outreach Team with ESG.
+The City funds Avivo (formerly known as RESOURCE) Outreach Team with ESG.
 Street outreach services serve individuals meeting Category 1 and 4 definitions of homelessness with high barriers according to an assessment.
 Outreach services consist of engagement, case management, emergency and mental health services, transportation and unique services that work to connect users to housing opportunities and support services for which they are eligible.
 The City will also continue its work with the Stable Homes initiative with Minneapolis Public Housing Authority, Hennepin County, and Minneapolis Public Schools in providing assessments and housing vouchers to families who are unstably housed and have children in the public school system.